Knowledge graphSettings

-In real design work, the chapter shows how Git becomes the source of intent while control loops, drift detection, rollback, and progressive delivery turn change rollout into a managed process with clear responsibility boundaries.
+In real design work, the chapter shows how desired state, reconciliation, drift detection, rollback, and progressive delivery form a managed loop without manual cluster edits.

-In interviews and engineering discussions, it helps talk about GitOps not only through its benefits but also through its costs: propagation delay, harder secret handling, and the discipline a repository-centered workflow demands.
+In interviews and engineering discussions, it helps explain GitOps through both its benefits and its costs: propagation delay, harder secret handling, and repository discipline.

 Practical value of this chapter